Cooking Gorgeous

 Preparing the Sauce

-• Add tahini, vinegar, olive oil, lemon juice, and salt then whisk.
+• Add the tahini, vinegar, olive oil, lemon juice, cold water, and salt.
+Whisk until smooth.

 Assembling the Piyaz

-• Put in a serving bowl or individual bowls, and garnish with hard-boiled eggs and chopped tomatoes.
+• Transfer to a serving bowl or individual plates.
+Garnish with hard-boiled eggs and chopped tomatoes.

 Nutrition